Haplogroup K2b (Y-DNA): Origins

-Basal paragroup K2b* has not been identified among living males but was found in Upper Paleolithic Tianyuan man from China.
+Basal paragroup K2b* has not been identified among living males, but was detected in the Tianyuan man found in China, an individual dated to the Upper Paleolithic (about 40,000 years BP).

-K2b1 (P397/P399) known previously as Haplogroup MS, and Haplogroup P (P-P295), also known as K2b2 are the only primary clades of K2b.
-The population geneticist Tatiana Karafet and other researchers (2014) point out that K2b1, its subclades and P* are virtually restricted geographically to South East Asia and Oceania.
-Whereas, in a striking contrast, P1 (P-M45) and its primary subclades Q and R now make up "the most frequent haplogroup in Europe, the Americas, and Central Asia and South Asia".
-According to Karafet et al., the estimated dates for the branching of K, K2, K2b and P point to a "rapid diversification" within K2 "that likely occurred in Southeast Asia", with subsequent "westward expansions" of P*, P1, Q and R.
+K2b1 (P397/P399), known previously as haplogroup MS, and haplogroup P (P-P295), also known as K2b2, are the only primary subclades of K2b.
+Karafet and other researchers (2014) point out that K2b1, its subclades and P* are virtually restricted geographically to South East Asia and Oceania.
+Whereas, in a striking contrast, subclades of P1, namely Q and R, now make up "the most frequent haplogroup in Europe, the Americas, and Central Asia and South Asia".